The Weird Beauty of Scream Town

 MAtt dunn and scream town residents; Photo by TJ Turner

-Anyone who’s braved the cheap intimidation tactics of your standard, schlocky, carnival-style haunted house knows that, as far as cultural institutions go, this one's diametric to libraries: Everyone’s screaming, no one's reading, and any sense of nuance gets choked out.
+Anyone who’s braved the cheap intimidation tactics of your standard, schlocky, carnival-style haunted house knows there’s not a lot to get: Everyone’s screaming, and any sense of nuance gets choked out.
 Usually, it’s inside a neo-Georgian mansion so dark you can’t tell what species of costumed teen is popping out to clangorously strike the wall feet away from you.
 This means it isn’t likely that I’m remembering correctly when I recall the time, as a kid, that I walked through the haunted mansion at the Minnesota State Fair and saw an elaborate tableau of a young woman in white chiffon reclining on a four-poster bed while tipping a dagger against her collarbone.
 No one else in my family remembers it.
-And it’s not likely, in a $5 house of jump-scares, that an actress would perform such a psychologically complex, subtly gestured reference to Juliet—either out of rotted love or can’t-take-it-anymore fear of the werewolf clawing at the door of her boudoir.
+And it’s not probable, in a $5 house of jump-scares, that an actress would perform such a psychologically complex, subtly gestured reference to Juliet—out of either rotted love or can’t-take-it-anymore fear of the werewolf clawing at the door of her boudoir.

-I couldn’t have seen that.
-The point of every room was: someone’s somewhere, then clang.
+No, the point of every room was simple: Someone’s somewhere, then clang.

-Imagined or not, though, this scene has stuck with me.
-It told a story.
-Cheap scares lack the same beginning, middle, and end—just barging in.
-And today, as our box-office glut of James Wan–style startlers peters out, we might be cresting a new trend in horror where frights linger long enough to actually mean something.
+Imagined or not, though, that scene has stuck with me.
+It told a story, whereas cheap scares barge in, then leave as fast.
+Today, as our box-office glut of James Wan–style startlers peters out, we might be cresting a new trend in horror where frights linger long enough to actually mean something.

 That’s why I’m drawn to the adult-centric, sophisticated Halloween attractions going up this time of year—big October events that rise and sink across the country like ghost ships.

 Granted, adrenaline's still the big draw.
 We’ve raised the stakes for screaming.
-We want to get harangued, touched, chased.
+We want to get chased, touched.
 We want chainsaws and liability waivers.
 We want a municipality, not just a house.
 Big cities can’t provide our best examples; they lack the wide-open spaces befitting cursed manors.
 But the Midwest’s flat, forsaken ’scapes, quietly hellish by themselves—those make perfect real estate.

 That’s partially how Minnesota’s Scream Town has built a reputation, over the course of a decade, as one of the country’s best haunted-house attractions.
 A few dusty roads from the Twin Cities, stewing in a Chaska cornfield about 40 minutes away, it has been voted fourth best in the country on HauntedAttractionsOnline.com, and its online ratings soar over local competitors.
 Every year, it gets a little bigger.